The way we’re taught to dink when we first learn pickleball is a good start. We are taught to hit flat (push) dinks that land in the kitchen.

-However, you’ll start to realize as you progress up the ranks of pickleball that a flat dink like that just isn’t going to cut it anymore no matter how consistent you are because they often tend to bounce too high putting little to no pressure on your opponent.
+However, you’ll start to realize as you progress up the ranks of pickleball that a flat dink like that just isn’t going to cut it anymore.
+No matter how consistent you are with those flat dinks they often tend to bounce too high which puts little to no pressure on your opponent.

-Dinks like that with no spin or do not stay very low and being attacked more and more even if the bounce stays below the height of the net.
+Dinks like that with no spin do not stay very low and and can be attacked more and more even if the bounce stays below the height of the net.